nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

     This function only affects data pipes for which the `dynamic_payloads` attribute is *disabled*.

-    :param int length: The number of bytes in range [1, 32] for to be used for static payload lengths.
+    :param length: The number of bytes in range [1, 32] for to be used for static payload lengths.
 If this number is not in range [1, 32], then it will be clamped to that range.
-    :param int pipe_number: The specific data pipe number in range [0, 5] to apply the ``length`` parameter.
+    :param pipe_number: The specific data pipe number in range [0, 5] to apply the ``length`` parameter.
 If this parameter is not specified the ``length`` parameter is applied to all data pipes.
 If this parameter is not in range [0, 5], then a `IndexError` exception is thrown.